eliram88/IMDB_classification/README.md

-## 📊 مراحل پروژه
+## 📊 Project Stages

-### 🛠 Preprocessing | پیش‌پردازش
+### 🛠 Preprocessing

-- Vectorizing Text Sequences for Neural Network Input
+- Vectorized text sequences for neural network input
-  - هر نقد که به صورت لیستی از اندیس کلمات است، به یک وکتور باینری تبدیل میشود
+- Each review (as a list of word indices) was transformed into a binary vector representation

-### 🧠 Model Design | طراحی مدل
+### 🧠 Model Design

 - MLP (Multi-Layer Perceptron):